 The Apple-modified pngcrush is capable of reverting the "iPhone optimizations" (except for unavoidable loss of precision in the underlying color values of non-opaque pixels).
 There are also third-party applications such as the public domain, open source pngdefry application that can be found on the net.
 I am required to note that Apple and iPhone are registered trademarks of Apple, Inc.

-Translations of this page, or older versions of it, are available:
+Links to translations of this page, or older versions of it, are available.